Podcast Highlights: 15 Helpful Insights on Managing Up

 “One of my biggest learnings as a leader over the years has been … beyond diversity based on race and gender, there’s tons of diversity in personality types and the way people like to do work.”

-At Grand Rounds, the Head of Data Science asked various team members to take a StrengthsFinder questionnaire, then put everyone into groups of people that are alike so they could discuss things they wanted to teach other groups who were different from them.
+The Head of Data Science asked various team members to take a StrengthsFinder questionnaire, then put everyone into groups of people that are alike so they could discuss things they wanted to teach other groups who were different from them.

 The entire product team has also used the DiSC assessment to better understand their behavioral differences.
 “This exercise gives you empathy for how different people want to show up, and how they want to debate ideas.”